 ½ cup shredded cabbage topped with 1 serving low-sodium honey and mustard dressing and 1 teaspoon chopped unsalted cashews.
 Carbohydrates: 9 grams

-¼ cup black beans mixed with 2 tablespoons bell pepper, 1 tablespoon red onion and 1 tablespoon lime juice.
+¼ cup black beans mixed with two tablespoons bell pepper, one tablespoon red onion, and one tablespoon lime juice.
 Carbohydrates: 12.8 grams